The Specialized Tarmac SL7 and Specialized Roubaix are two high-performance road bikes designed for different types of riding.

 Saddles

-Specialized’s most popular saddle, the Power, is used on all Tarmac SL7 and Roubaix models.
+Specialized’s most popular saddle, the Power saddle, is used on all Tarmac SL7 and Roubaix models.

 It’s designed with a short, wide shape and a large cutout in the center to help reduce pressure on the soft tissue areas.
-The Power saddle also allows for more aggressive riding positions, making it popular among road cyclists who prefer a more aerodynamic riding posture.
+The Power saddle also allows for more aggressive riding, making it popular among road cyclists who prefer a more aerodynamic riding posture.

 These are five Specialized Power saddle variants, with the differences being the shell materials (carbon vs carbon reinforced) and saddle rails (carbon vs titanium vs steel).